droveda/oauth2-openidconnect-course/NOTES04.md

 ```

 In practice, Spring Security can handle **GLobal Logout** as well.
 However, Google does not follow the global logout specifications - so I created this logout method to be compliant witj both Okta and Google.
-Also note that the downloaded code versil includes a post logout url so the Authorization Server will redirect back to the application after sucessful logout.
+Also note that the downloaded code version includes a post logout url so the Authorization Server will redirect back to the application after sucessful logout.
 It is also a good idea to revoke the access token and refresh token.

 **Note very important**: http://localhost:8080/login/oauth2/code/google (Use this redirect URI for the spring-boot demo)